igorklopov/enclose/README.md

 ### Fast

 It takes seconds to make an executable.
-You dont need to build node/io.js from sources in order to make the box.
+You dont need to build node/io.js from sources in order to make the binary.
 EncloseJS is shipped with precompiled parts, ready for bundling.

 ### Vanilla node